J-Sanderson/100-days-of-code/log.md

 ### Day 84: September 4, 2017

 **Today's Progress:** Attempting to parse dates for the timestamp microservice.
 Seems I will get more use from [moment.js](https://momentjs.com/docs/) than dateformat.
-Having difficulty getting both a natural language and a unix tiemstamp to return, seems I will need to use regexp on the parameters first of all and determine if the string is entirely numbers.
+Having difficulty getting both a natural language and a unix timestamp to return, seems I will need to use regexp on the parameters first of all and determine if the string is entirely numbers.

 **Thoughts:** Here's the frustrating part again...